AWS penetration testing is rigorous testing of Amazon Web Services (AWS) environments to uncover cybersecurity vulnerabilities.

 AWS Web Application Penetration Testing

-RedTeam Security's web application penetration testing includes searching for vulnerabilities in Amazon Web Services (AWS) environments in addition to on-premise environments.
+RedTeam Security's web application penetration testing includes searching for vulnerabilities in Amazon Web Services (AWS) environments in addition to on-premises environments.
 When reviewing AWS cloud security, many foundational techniques involving reconnaissance and information gathering will look the same as those performed against non-cloud platforms.
 Still, additional tools and methods may be employed to conduct a rigorous review of appropriate controls.

 At its most basic level, investigation of a cloud environment usually involves looking for publicly accessible resources and credentials related to AWS services (I.e., S3, RDS, Lambda, EC2, CloudTrail, SG, CloudWatch) and testing their information security.
 A more in-depth option could involve provisioning a test user of the AWS account and providing that to our testers.
 This additional access allows for a deeper look at IAM users, groups, roles, and policies in place in the environment and aids in hunting for dangerous misconfigurations.